ancasag/ensembleObjectDetection/README.md

 }
 ```
 ## Acknowledgments
-This work was partially supported by Ministerio de Econom\'ia y Competitividad [MTM2017-88804-P], Ministerio de Ciencia, Innovación y Universidades [RTC-2017-6640-7], Agencia de Desarrollo Econ\'omico de La Rioja [2017-I-IDD-00018], and the computing facilities of Extremadura Research Centre for Advanced Technologies (CETA-CIEMAT), funded by the European Regional Development Fund (ERDF).
+This work was partially supported by Ministerio de Economía y Competitividad [MTM2017-88804-P], Ministerio de Ciencia, Innovación y Universidades [RTC-2017-6640-7], Agencia de Desarrollo Económico de La Rioja [2017-I-IDD-00018], and the computing facilities of Extremadura Research Centre for Advanced Technologies (CETA-CIEMAT), funded by the European Regional Development Fund (ERDF).
 CETA-CIEMAT belongs to CIEMAT and the Government of Spain.
 We also thank Álvaro San-Sáez for providing us with the stomata datasets.